Katherine Sebov: 2017

 In January, Sebov qualified and reached the semifinals of the $25k tournament in Orlando.
 Two weeks later, she qualified for the $100k Midland Classic and defeated world No. 121, Verónica Cepede Royg, in the opening round.
 She next played Sofya Zhuk and defeated her in straight sets.
 In the quarterfinals, Sebov scored the biggest win of her career so far with a victory over world No. 97, Varvara Lepchenko, her first top-100 win.
 She lost to world No. 98, Naomi Broady, in the next round.
 Sebov was selected to represent Canada at the Fed Cup Americas Zone Group I in early February, along with Bianca Andreescu, Charlotte Robillard-Millette and Carol Zhao, and made her debut with wins over María Fernanda Álvarez Terán of Bolivia, Montserrat González of Paraguay and Bárbara Gatica of Chile.
 She ended the ties with a 4–0 overall record and helped Canada reach the World Group II Play-offs.
 In late February, at the $25k event in Rancho Santa Fe, she advanced to the semifinals where she lost to the first seed Kayla Day.
 In July, she reached her first professional final at the $60k Challenger de Granby but was defeated by Cristiana Ferrando.

 2018

 In March, at a $25k tournament in Toyota, Sebov reached her second final, losing to Dejana Radanović in three sets.

-2021–25: WTA Tour, Grand Slam tournament & top 150 debuts
+2021–25: WTA Tour debut, top 150

 Sebov made her WTA Tour main-draw debut as a qualifier at the 2021 Chicago Open, losing to Marta Kostyuk in the first round.
 She made her WTA 1000 debut at the 2022 Canadian Open as a wildcard.

 She qualified for her major main-draw debut at the 2023 Australian Open.

 Ranked No. 172, she made her debut at the 2023 Miami Open also as a qualifier, and defeated Linda Fruhvirtová for her first WTA 1000 and top-50 win, before losing to third seed Jessica Pegula in the second round.

 Sebov qualified for the 2025 Charleston Open but was double bageled by Katie Volynets in the first round.